by Joan Smedinghoff

 October 11, 2017

 The photographer holds a fossilized scallop shell from the genus Chesapecten, pulled from the sandy shoreline of Calvert Cliffs State Park in Calvert County, Md., on May 7, 2017.
-The species commonly found at Calvert Cliffs, known as Chesapecten nefrens, lived roughly 12 to 15 million years ago during the Miocene era.
+The species commonly found at Calvert Cliffs, known as Chesapecten nefrens, lived roughly 12 to 15 million years ago during the Miocene Epoch.

 Over 600 species of fossils from the Miocene have been found at Calvert Cliffs, and the beach is still open to fossil-hunters of all ages.
 The 1.8-mile red trail leads from the park’s parking lot to the beach which visitors comb for shark teeth, ancient oysters and extinct scallops.
 After finding fossilized treasures, visitors can enjoy the park’s 13 miles of foot trails, hunting and fishing opportunities, picnic areas and playground.